tytydraco/yessleep/out/I_think_I_finally_found_my_friends_killer.md

 My hands were shaking as I drove, adrenaline flooding my veins, my mind a whirlwind of fear and fury.
 I’d been so certain I was in control, that I could outsmart him.
 But in that moment, I realized how wrong I’d been.
 I’d been playing with fire, and it almost consumed me.

 I kept driving, my eyes darting to the rearview mirror every few seconds, half-expecting to see those headlights reappear.
 But the road remained empty, stretching out ahead of me like an endless, dark tunnel.
-It was only when I reached the lights of Meridian that I finally pulled over, my entire body shaking as I gripped the wheel.
-I sat there in silence, staring into the darkness.
+It was only when I reached the lights of Meridian that I finally felt a little bit more at ease.

+When I finally pulled into my driveway, I just sat in my car in silence.

 I still didn’t have the answers I wanted.
 But I felt like I was closer to finding the truth about what happened to Maggie.
-One thing was abundantly clear: He was still out there, waiting for someone else to stumble onto that road, another college kid, just like Maggie.
+And one thing was abundantly clear: He was still out there, waiting for someone else to stumble onto that road, another college kid, just like Maggie.

 Honestly, I'm a little overwhelmed tonight.